h-rueda/Report4s/README.md

 Do not rename the report4s JAR file.

 ### Installation
-Add the jar files to the classpath.
+Add the JAR files to the classpath.

 Add report4s.properties file in your project root folder (optional).